mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 ## Background:

-[ahkgen.com](http://www.ahkgen.com){:target="_blank"} is a simple utility I wrote for making it easier for people wanting to get more done do so through [AutHotkey](http://www.autohotkey.com){:target="_blank"} without having to learn the entire language.
+[ahkgen.com](http://www.ahkgen.com){:target="_blank"} is a simple utility I wrote for making it easier for people wanting to get more done do so through [AutoHotkey](http://www.autohotkey.com){:target="_blank"} without having to learn the entire language.
 When I wrote it originally I was not aware of JavaScript (JS) testing frameworks like [Jest](http://jestjs.io/){:target="_blank"}, but I needed a way to lighten the testing burden to make sure that adding new features didn't break old ones (This was the beginning of my journey to discover [Test Driven Development](https://www.guru99.com/test-driven-development.html){:target="_blank"}).

 Since then, I have learned a lot.
 Some features I couldn't figure out for the original release I've had to figure out for other projects; I've been exposed to [Jest](http://jestjs.io/){:target="_blank"}; and I've learned a lot more about writing testable code.

 Here in lies the problem: A lot of the code in the original setup isn't very testable (I had no reason to break up my functions in ways that made it easy to unit test - I "couldn't" unit test them anyways).

 I began refactoring the site anyways, but paused when I got to the point that I thought I had it working (before pushing it to the public host), to beef up the system level validation.
-If I could get automated tests running at the system level that verified the the behavior the user saw was unchanged, then I could be confident in my refactors.
+If I could get automated tests running at the system level that verified the the behavior the user saw was unchanged, then I could be confident in my re-factors.

 ## Why Travis-CI?